Rules Of Engagement

 2) When somebody seems too unsafe to trust with your pain, set a boundary.
 If somebody has proved themselves less safe than you thought, but you still think it's safe to do so, tell them that you're going to have to withdraw in some way from them.
 See how they react.
 They'll tell you who they are.

 3) When somebody seems too unsafe to trust with your boundaries, leave.
-If it's not safe to tell them, or you're not sure if its safe, withdraw from them without telling them.
+If it's not safe to tell them, or you're not sure if it's safe, withdraw from them without telling them.
 See how they react.
 They'll tell you who they are.

 The Reframe is me, A.R.
 Moxon, an independent writer.
 Some readers voluntarily support my work with a paid subscription.
 They pay what they want—more than the nothing they have to pay.
 It really helps.